khanh1412/gpgpu/README.md

 # Tested Machine (Intel core i7 5500U, Intel HD Graphics 5500, AMD R7 M270)

-- Windows 10 with proprietary driver : works

-- Fedora 29 with mesa driver : "asynchronous calls" does not work for both GPUs
+- Fedora 29 with mesa driver : works only on INTEL GPU (version)

 # TO DO